-Growing a healthy beard is a great way to display your masculinity.
+Growing healthy facial hair is a great way to display your masculinity.
 However, growing clean and elegant facial hair isn’t always easy.
 Black men have a much harder time growing a full, healthy beard due to thicker texture and slow hair growth.
 That shouldn’t discourage you—all it takes is some patience and understanding of how black men’s hair grows.
-Today we are going to cover how to grow, groom, and care for black men’s beards.
+Today we are going to cover every concern you may have concerning black men beard growth.

 First things first, you have to understand that growing a beard takes time.
 While some people can grow them much faster, the average time it takes to grow a full beard is six to eight weeks.
 In the beginning, your beard might not grow evenly, and that’s perfectly normal.
 During the initial growth period, you must follow all of the steps in this guide to have healthy, voluminous facial hair.
 You won’t have much of a beard to style unless you let it grow out , so be patient and let mother nature do her magic.